nkonev/videochat/readme.md

 * No need to edit `/etc/hosts` for local demo installation or development.
 * Send the message when finishing media (image, video) or file has been uploaded.
 * Simple SEO-friendly blog, based on chats.
+* No tracking - we don't track your activities.

 # Demo
 Try server [installation](https://chat.nkonev.name/)